Sanjukta-naik/Automation-script/README.md

   2)Selenium WebDriver dependency added to the project

   3)ChromeDriver executable available in PATH

+  4)Open the project in any IDE (e.g., IntelliJ IDEA, Eclipse).

+  5)Run the Automation_Task.java file.

+  6)Enter the OTP manually when prompted.

 Assumptions:

  1)OTP must be entered manually in the browser during login.

  2)Only one product is selected in the wishlist before logout.

+ 3)Tested with Google Chrome browser.